Bachelor’s Program

 The work you select should reflect a full range of your ideas, curiosity, experimentation and experience in creating and making.
 This can include work in any medium, in finished or sketch form, and can be the result of an assigned project or a self-directed exploration.

-We strongly recommend that you include some examples that involve drawing from direct observation (rather than from imagination, photograph or video).
-Since drawing is a fundamental tool for visual makers from initial concept to execution, it is valuable for reviewers to see examples of your experience with and approach to drawing.
+We strongly recommend that you include some examples that involve drawing and/or painting from direct observation (rather than from imagination, photograph or video).
+Since drawing and painting are fundamental tools for visual makers from initial concept to execution, it is valuable for reviewers to see examples of your experience with and approach to drawing.

 While the majority of your portfolio should feature finished pieces, we suggest including some research or preparatory work in up to three—but no more than three—portfolio uploads/slides.
 This helps reviewers better understand how you develop your ideas.

-Finally, we strongly discourage including excessive visual elements and text descriptions in a single slide submission.
+We strongly discourage including excessive visual elements and text descriptions in a single slide submission.
 These are difficult to view and are likely to exceed the allowed submission limit.

 You can submit additional angles or detail shots of some works across multiple slide submissions, combined into one composite including no more than three images, or in a single video upload.
 Editing is an important part of curating your portfolio.
 You may need to devise creative solutions to best show your work within the limits of submission guidelines.